-Federal action to revise Medicaid's programmatic and financial structure remains a possibility given recent federal legislative proposals.
-Proposals to date include a basic restructuring of federal Medicaid funding to a capped amount.
+Federal action to revise Medicaid's programmatic and financial structure, including a basic restructuring of federal Medicaid funding to a capped amount, remains a possibility.
 Whether a change in federal Medicaid funding has consequences for Fitch's assessment of a state's credit quality would depend on the state's fiscal response to those changes.
 Responses that create long-term structural deficits or increase liability burdens could negatively affect both the expenditure framework assessment and the IDR.